Latency-Aware Multi-antenna SWIPT System with Battery-Constrained Receivers: Dynamic Control Algorithm via Lyapunov Framework

 We now define the {drift-plus-penalty} function~\cite{neely2010stochastic} for~\eqref{eq:P1-prob-X} as

-where $V\!\geq\!0$ is a trade-off parameter.
-Thus, by minimizing the upper bound of~\eqref{eq:drift-penality} subject to constraints~\eqref{eq:P1-C5}~\!-~\!\eqref{eq:P1-C4} at each time slot, we can ensure the user-specific latency requirements and maintain the required battery energy levels at receiver, while minimizing the sum-power objective function~\eqref{eq:P1}.
+{where $V\!\geq\!0$ is a trade-off parameter.} Thus, by minimizing the upper bound of~\eqref{eq:drift-penality} subject to constraints~\eqref{eq:P1-C5}~\!-~\!\eqref{eq:P1-C4} at each time slot, we can ensure the user-specific latency requirements and maintain the required battery energy levels at the receiver, while minimizing the sum-power objective function~\eqref{eq:P1}.
 Herein, we employ the concept of {opportunistic minimization of an expectation}~\cite[Ch.
-1.8]{neely2010stochastic} to minimize the upper bound of~\eqref{eq:drift-penality}, and obtain a dynamic control algorithm, as summarized in Algorithm~\ref{algLyapunov}.
-Note that, for a given queue state at each time slot~$t$, the beamformers and \ac{PS} ratios can be computed independently as described in Section~\ref{sec:Prop_Approximation}.
+1.8]{neely2010stochastic} to minimize the upper bound of~\eqref{eq:drift-penality}, and {obtain a series of per-time-slot deterministic problem.
+Moreover, each subproblem~(21) can be independently solved based on the current queue buffer, battery charge level, and CSI, as summarized in Algorithm~1.} \SetArgSty{textnormal}